-Private sector engagement for ensuring safe drinking water to coastal communities
+The role of private sector for assuring safe drinking water and sanitation to the coastal communities

 Major actors in the field of water supply are the government agencies (Department of public Health Engineering, DPHE), local government institutions (Union Parishads) and community based organizations (CBOs).
 CBOs are playing an important role over the years for the operation and maintenance of the water points facilitated by NGOs.
 Almost all water points are being constructed by private contractors, which are funded by government or NGOs.
 There are evidences of private investment for ensuring water supply under business mode.
 DPHE, having financial support from the World Bank, implemented number of piped-water schemes in rural areas, which are operated by private sector and are run under business modalities.
 Rural Development Academy implemented water schemes, which are mainly operated by Farmers' Association.